7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 and pre_survey

-datasets in our
+datasets in our environment,

-student.
-However, this information is captured in different variable
+information is captured in different variable names in each dataset.
+Our first

-names in each dataset.
-Our first goal will be to rename two variables in
+goal will be to rename two variables in each of our datasets so that they will

-the course, and the other will correspond to the student.
-We are not
+match.
+One variable will correspond to the course, and the other will correspond

-changing anything in the data itself at this step—instead, we are just
+to the student.
+We are not changing anything in the data itself at this step -

-cleaning up the column headers so we can look at the data all in one
+instead, we are just cleaning the column headers up so that we can look at the

 Let’s start with the pre-survey data.
 We will rename RespondentID